Radar-Camera Fusion for Object Detection and Semantic Segmentation in Autonomous Driving: A Comprehensive Review: Fusion Datasets

 \subsection{Sensing Modalities}

-In radar-camera fusion datasets, the data produced by the camera sensor is either a single image or a video over a while, both of which are essentially 2D images.
+For radar-camera fusion datasets in object detection and semantic segmentation tasks, the data produced by the camera sensor is either a single image or a video over a while, both of which are essentially 2D images.
 In comparison, data produced by the radar sensor is rich in representations, which can be grouped into ADC signal, radar tensor, and point cloud according to the stages of data processing.